CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 ### Task 2: Create a virtual network and subnets using a template

 In this task, you create the ManufacturingVnet virtual network and associated subnets.
-The organization anticipates growth for the manufacturing offices so the subnets are sized for the expected growth.
+The organization anticipates growth for the manufacturing offices, so the subnets are sized for the expected growth.
 For this task, you use a template to create the resources.

 1. In your Lab VM, navigate to **C:\AllFiles\AZ-104-MicrosoftAzureAdministrator-Lab-Files\Allfiles\Labs\04** where you will find the template and parameter file named **az-104-04template** and **az-104-04parameters** that will be used for the custom deployment.